Board of Directors

 Debbie Broxterman has taught children with special needs in Early Childhood classrooms for 13 years and has provided language awareness workshops for teachers during that time.
 She has also worked as a tutor and consultant for families of children who are struggling with reading and became a Certified Member of the Orton Gillingham Academy in August.
 She currently teaches at The Fletcher School and is passionate about helping every child reach their full potential.

 Chandler McIntyre received her BA in English from Columbia College, Columbia, SC.
-She has tutored within public schools and privately over the past 8 years and is an Associate Level Orton-Gillingham Academy Member.
-Currently she teaches elementary school language tutorial classes, which are Orton-Gillingham based, at The Fletcher School in Charlotte, NC.
-She also worked as a tutor with the Augustine Literacy Project in Charlotte, NC.
-She believes deeply in the Orton-Gillingham Approach to Literacy and the positive impact it has on both students and families.
+She has tutored privately for 9.5 years and is a Certified Level Member of the Orton-Gillingham Academy.
+She also worked as a volunteer tutor with the Augustine Literacy Project in Charlotte, NC.
+Currently, she teaches First and Second Grade Orton-Gillingham-based Language Arts classes at The Fletcher School in Charlotte, NC.
+She believes deeply in the Orton-Gillingham Approach to Literacy and the positive impact that structured literacy has on all children and families.

 After graduating from NC State, Laura Freeman worked for 13 years as a corporate banker.
-She discovered the Orton-Gillingham approach while serving as a volunteer tutor with Augustine Literacy Project.
-As a result, she switched her career to education in 2011.
-She became certified as an Orton-Gillingham Academy (OGA) Associate in 2016 and is currently in a practicum pursuing the next level of certification through OGA.
+She discovered the Orton-Gillingham (O-G) approach while serving as a volunteer tutor with Augustine Literacy Project.
+She switched her career to education in 2011.
+She is certified as an Orton-Gillingham Academy (OGA) Associate and is pursuing the next level of OGA certification.
+She is also certified as a CERI Structured Literacy Dyslexia Practitioner.
 Laura is a private literacy coach and advocate for children of all ages.
-She lives in her hometown of Charlotte.
-Laura is a founding board member of The Reading League North Carolina and serves as its Vice President.
+She also works for Key Learning Center as a Language Coach for OGA practicum trainees.
+Laura lives in her hometown of Charlotte.
+She is the founding Vice President of The Reading League North Carolina.

-Anne Bowman’s passion is equity in education.
-She believes every child has the right to read.
-For the past four years, she has been furthering her education to best support students with dyslexia and other reading difficulties.
-In 2019, she completed her Associate Level Orton-Gillingham training, and in 2022, she received her Ed.S in Curriculum and Instruction.
-She has served as a private literacy tutor, a reading interventionist at a local public school, and as an Adjunct Professor at UNCC.
-Currently, she currently works with the Augustine Literacy Project in Learning and Development
+Anne Bowman is deeply committed to advancing equity in education, with a firm belief that every child deserves the right to read.
+Over the past five years, she has pursued specialized training to better support students with dyslexia and other reading challenges.
+In 2019, she completed her Associate Level Orton-Gillingham certification, and in 2022, she earned an Ed.S. in Curriculum and Instruction with a focus on Reading Education.
+Anne’s experience spans roles as a classroom teacher, private literacy tutor, reading interventionist in a local public school, and an Adjunct Professor at the University of North Carolina at Charlotte.
+Most recently, she worked at Augustine Literacy Project-Charlotte, where she developed curriculum for volunteer reading tutors, helping to expand access to effective literacy instruction.

 Region 7